 Something richer and smoother and softer, with more lemon flavor and more creaminess.
 I wanted lemon curd, except thick enough to slice in a bar farm.

-Then I realized what I really wanted was the creamy lemon pie I made earlier in this year.
+Then I realized what I really wanted was the creamy lemon pie, which is one of my Top 5 Favorite Recipes Ever.

 I wanted more of that lemon pie, and I wanted it in a hand-held bar form.
 So that’s exactly what I made — lemon pie bars, instead of classic lemon squares.

-Instead of a flour-based filling like most lemon squares, this has a soft custardy filling made from lemon juice, condensed milk, and egg yolk.
+Instead of a flour-based filling like most lemon squares, this has a soft custardy filling made from lemon juice and zest, condensed milk, and egg yolk.
 That’s it.
-(Well, and a little lemon zest, but you already need the lemons for the juice anyway.)

 I also like shortbread crusts because they’re not too sweet — a nice contrast to the rich lemon pie filling.